West Virginia health insurance exchange

 West Virginia is expanding Medicaid, and is using auto-enrollment directly through the state’s Medicaid program, in addition to Medicaid enrollment through the exchange.
 The state has been working to contact residents who receive SNAP and WIC benefits, as well as households where some members were already receiving Medicaid benefits.
 By letting these individuals know about the expanded Medicaid program, the outreach program has been wildly successful.
-By mid-March, the number of new Medicaid enrollments in WV had grown to 98,000, out of an estimated total of 143,000 eligible people.
+Actuaries had predicted that 63,000 people would enroll in WV’s expanded Medicaid program in 2014, but by the end of March, the number of new Medicaid enrollments in WV had grown to 117,522, out of an estimated total of between 133,000 and 143,000 eligible people.
+Medicaid enrollment runs year-round, so the total should continue to climb slowly over the next several months.
 Between expanded Medicaid and new enrollment in private plans through the exchange, West Virginia’s uninsured population dropped from 13.5% of the overall population to 4.2% in mid-February (and has continued to fall since then), demonstrating the effectiveness of a coordinated and automated Medicaid expansion effort.

 After first developing plans to operate a state-run health insurance exchange, West Virginia submitted a blueprint for a partnership exchange to the U.S. Department of Health and Human Services (HHS).
 The blueprint for the West Virginia Health Insurance Marketplace was approved in March 2013.